 Despite the stalled interest in slots, the 12 casinos earned a record amount from table games — more than $900 mm.
-Many of them also made healthy revenue from sports wagering for the first time and a few did so from online casino games.
+Many of them also made healthy revenue from sports wagering for the first time and a few did so from online casino games in PA.

 Additionally, the operators of daily fantasy sports sites increased revenue sharply over 2018 and truck stop video lottery terminals came into use at 20 locations.

 Put it all together, and Pennsylvania’s still-growing gambling industry presented “a good picture for the last year,” Executive Director Kevin O’Toole summarized at Wednesday’s monthly meeting.